Zero-cycles on varieties over p-adic fields and Brauer groups: Unramifiedness theorem for Brauer groups

 \subsection{Application to arithmetic schemes}

-Let $\cX$ be an integral regular scheme which is {\it proper} flat of finite type over $\Spec(\Z)$.
-Put $\gfiber:=\cX \otimes_{\Z}\Q$. \begin{thm} Assume that the purity of Brauer groups holds for $\cX$.
+Let $\cX$ be an integral scheme which is {\it proper} flat of finite type over $\Spec(\Z)$.
+Put $\gfiber:=\cX \otimes_{\Z}\Q$. \begin{thm} Assume that the purity of Brauer groups holds true for $\cX$.
 Then there is an exact sequence{\rm:}

 where for $x \in \gfiber_0$, $\fo_x$ denotes the integral closure of $\Z$ in $\kappa(x)$. \end{thm} \begin{rem} For $x \in \gfiber_0$, $\Br(\fo_x)$ is a finite $2$-torsion group by the classical Hasse principle. \end{rem} \begin{pf} The above sequence is a complex by the properness of $\cX$.
 We show that the resulting specialization map is injective.
 Let $P$ be the set of all prime numbers.
 For $p \in P$, let $\Z_p^\h$ be the henselization of $\Z$ at $(p)$.
 Put $\Q_p^\h:=\Frac(\Z_p^\h)$, and let $Q_p$ be the set of all closed points on $\gfiber_{\Q_p^\h}$.
 We construct the map